silviaCerby/gitbook/docs/management/credential_management/item_importer/set-up-your-idp-to-support-imports-from-lastpass-with-sso-authentication.md

 ---
-description: This article describes how to set up your IdP to support item imports from LastPass for users who authenticate with SSO.
+description: "This article describes how to set up your IdP to support item imports from LastPass for users who authenticate with SSO."
 intercom_id: 9822358
 ---